SaraAlam/DigiPlanner/README.md

 8. **Make images of a mascot to display for each end of the tracker color slider.**
-   * Also create images of the mascot speaking, for display when the program displays text to the user like errors, response to checking off tasks on the todo-list etc. NB: This task is still incomplete but we have made considerable progress on it.
-See previous section
+   * There are 4 versions of the leaf mascot that match their respective season.
+The images of the mascot look as if they were speaking with the use of a text dialogue image above it.
+The program displays text to the user after succesful actions such as checking off tasks on the todo-list, adding a new value to tracker, adding new journal entries, etc.

 9. Make 12 **background gifs** that are displayed based on which month it is.
 The TabPane for each month will sit on top of this gif background.
 We reduced the number of background gifs we used from 12 to 4, 1 for each season.